-On the inside cover of my copy of The Bang Bang Birds it says that “At present THE DOLLY DOLLY SPY is being filmed with David Hemmings as Philip McAlpine.
+On the inside cover of the 1969 edition of The Bang Bang Birds it says that “At present THE DOLLY DOLLY SPY is being filmed with David Hemmings as Philip McAlpine.
 A Stanley Canter/Desmond Elliott production for release by United Artists”.
 It’s worth noting that David Hemmings was at the height of his career at this stage – the premier of Blow Up was in October 1967 and both The Charge of the Light Brigade and Barberella were released in 1968.

-However the film came to nothing.
-Whether filming ever took place or was halted half way through nobody seems to know.
+The film came to nothing and whether filming ever took place or was halted half way through nobody seems to remember.
 Although there are pictures of Adam seen with David Hemmings and one of the producers Desmond Elliott.

-Adam Diment published his final novel Think Inc in 1971 and then he completely disappeared from public view.
-I just can’t seem to find any information about him at all after this date.
+Adam Diment published his final novel Think Inc in 1971 and then completely disappeared without trace.
 Except for one thing.
 Last year a few documents relating to Adam Diment (F.A.
 Diment) were released by the National Archives and amongst them were two anonymous letters written in March 1969 to the department of Exchange Control of the Bank of England.

 Both the letters seemed to accuse Adam Diment of some kind of currency swindle involving the export of 2400 dollars which had been paid by the film producer Stanley Canter and one letter even mentions that there were suspicions that it may have been some kind of drug-deal.

 Whether the currency swindle was anything to do with the non-completion of the film of The Dolly Dolly Spy or was the cause of Diment’s disappearance, there seems to be no clue.
-However one of the letters imparts the important piece of information that Adam Diment, despite telling Town magazine otherwise, never seemed to have made the move to The King’s Road as he was still living in the tight-pink-trousers-fearing Fulham at 28 Tregunter Road.
+One of the letters, however, imparts the important piece of information that Adam Diment, despite telling Town magazine otherwise, never seemed to have made the move to The King’s Road as he was still living in the tight-pink-trousers-fearing Fulham at 28 Tregunter Road.